What is Addison’s Disease?

 Addison’s disease affects the adrenal glands and is also known as hypoadrenalism or primary adrenal insufficiency.
-It is a serious, potentially fatal, but uncommon condition caused by a lack of aldosterone or cortisol hormones in a body.
-These hormones are required to maintain the immune system, blood pressure, as well as other vital functions.
+It is a serious, potentially fatal, but uncommon condition caused by a lack of aldosterone or cortisol hormones in the body.
+These hormones are required to maintain the immune system, blood pressure, as well as other vital functions of the body.

 The adrenal glands, which are located on top of the kidneys, produce crucial hormones such as cortisol and aldosterone.
 To release these hormones, they communicate with the hypothalamus and pituitary gland.